mr-nart/Kingmaker/Quests/Completed/Moon Radish Hunt.md

 - we tricked (kinda) some kobolds into letting us get some moon radishes
 - per them, "radish sacred, it has powers to heal"

+#### Oleg's
+- eventually able to trade the moon radishes for some healing potions

 # Relevant Sessions
 ```dataview
 LIST FROM "Sessions"